NightStrang6r/FragmentAPI/README.md

 ## 🚀 **Features**

-- 💸 Purchase Telegram Stars & Premium — easily buy Telegram Stars or Telegram Premium for any user
+- 💸 **Purchase Telegram Stars & Premium** — easily buy Telegram Stars or Telegram Premium for any user

-- ⚡️ Works With or Without KYC — flexible setup for both verified and non-verified Fragment accounts
+- ⚡️ **Works with or without KYC** — ready for both verified and non-verified Fragment accounts

-- 🔐 Full End-to-End Encryption — all sensitive data is encoded and securely transmitted
+- 🔐 **Full End-to-End encryption** — all sensitive data is encoded and securely transmitted

-- 🧩 No API Key Required — simple access without any API token setup
+- 🧩 **No API Key required** — simple access without any API token setup

-- ⚡️ No TON API required — no need for separate TON API integration
+- 💙 **No TON API required** — no need for separate TON API integration

-- 📈 Multi-Transaction Support — process multiple purchases efficiently
+- 📈 **Multi-transaction support** — process multiple purchases efficiently

-- 🔁 Simple Integration — clean Python examples ready for automation workflows
+- 🔁 **Simple integration** — clean Python examples ready for automation workflows

-- 📈 Optimized for Automation — perfect for bots, websites, or marketplaces
+- 📈 **Optimized for automation** — perfect for bots, websites, or marketplaces

-- 🧪 Validation & Error Handling — structured responses with clear error messages
+- 🧪 **Validation & error handling** — structured responses with clear error messages

-- 🧠 Developer-Friendly — minimal setup, detailed usage examples, and responsive support
+- 🧠 **Developer-friendly** — minimal setup, detailed usage examples, and responsive support

 ## 🌐 **Documentation & Endpoints**